cincospenguinos/WanderingRocks/README.md

 	- [ ] A man fresh out of prison asking for money
 	- [ ] A car hits a pedestrian or cyclist
 	- [ ] A conversation in French about the limitations of computing
+	- [ ] There is a dog that will follow you once you interact with it
 - [ ] Create a waiting room that shows a randomly generated person who _does not exist in the city block_
 - [ ] Once the waiting room's timer hits zero, everybody in the waiting room appears on the map in random places
 - [ ] Meandering around works as intended